Ye-Shaiyoe/AkromOS/README.md

 ---

-**SimpleOS v1.0** - A minimal operating system for learning OS development
+**AkromOS v1.0** - A minimal operating system for learning OS development